 Michael P. Murphy, Navy, Lieutenant

-On June 28, 2005, Navy Lt Michael P. Murphy led a reconnaissance team in a fight against a mass of enemy troops.
+On June 28, 2005, Navy Lieutenant Michael P. Murphy led a reconnaissance team in a fight against a mass of enemy troops in Afghanistan.
 Murphy exposed himself to hostile fire in order to call in help, sacrificing his life for others.
-He was awarded the Medal of Honor for his courage and selflessness.
+He was awarded the Medal of Honor in 2007 for his courage and selflessness.

-On June 21, 2006, Army Sergeant 1st Class Jared C. Monti was killed in action while trying to rescue a wounded soldier from intense enemy fire.
-He was posthumously awarded the Medal of Honor for his heroic actions in Afghanistan.
+On June 21, 2006 in Afghanistan, Army Staff Sergeant Jared C. Monti was killed in action while trying to rescue a wounded soldier from intense enemy fire.
+In 2009, he was awarded the Medal of Honor for his heroic actions.

 Ross A. McGinnis, Army, Specialist

-Army Specialist Ross A. McGinnis was killed in action on December 4, 2006.
+Army Specialist Ross A. McGinnis was killed in action in Iraq on December 4, 2006.
 He was awarded the Medal of Honor for saving the lives of four soldiers by diving on a grenade that was thrown into his vehicle.
 His Medal of Honor was presented to his parents in 2008.

 Salvatore Giunta, Army, Staff Sergeant

 Army Staff Sergeant Salvatore Giunta risked his life to save a wounded soldier from being captured in Afghanistan on October 25, 2007.
 He was the first living Medal of Honor recipient since the Vietnam War and received the Medal of Honor in 2010.

 Kyle White, Army, Sergeant

-Army Sergeant Kyle White repeatedly risked his life to provide lifesaving medical aid to wounded soldiers and radioed in to enable counterattacks and rescue efforts on November 9, 2007 and was awarded the Medal of Honor for his actions.
+Army Sergeant Kyle White repeatedly risked his life to provide lifesaving medical aid to wounded soldiers and radioed in to enable counterattacks and rescue efforts on November 9, 2007.
+His actioned earned him a Medal of Honor presented to him in 2014.

 Robert James Miller, Army, Staff Sergeant

-On January 25, 2008, Army Staff Sgt Robert J. Miller was killed in action as he drew fire from over one hundred enemy fighters, allowing his teammates to reach cover.
+In Afghanistan on January 25, 2008, Army Staff Sgt Robert J. Miller was killed in action as he drew fire from over one hundred enemy fighters, allowing his teammates to reach cover.
 His Medal of Honor was awarded in 2010.

 Leroy Petry, Army, Sergeant First Class

-In Afghanistan on May 26, 2008, Army SFC Leroy Petry was shot through both of his legs, but still managed to save his fellow Rangers by picking up and throwing a live grenade, resulting in the loss of his hand.
-For his extraordinary heroism, Petry was awarded the Medal of Honor.
+In Afghanistan on May 26, 2008, Army Sergeant First Class Leroy Petry was shot through both of his legs, but still managed to save his fellow Rangers by picking up and throwing a live grenade.
+The grenade exploded as Petry threw it which destroyed his right hand.
+Petry survived, and received the Medal of Honor in 2011.

-Though gravely injured and under fire, Army Staff Sergeant Ryan M. Pitts courageously called for return fire on the enemy just inches from his own position during the Battle of Wanat in Afghanistan on July 13, 2008.
-He was awarded the Medal of Honor for his actions.
+Though gravely injured and under fire, Army Sergeant Ryan M. Pitts radioed reports and information that allowed for indirect fire on an enemy that was close enough for him to hear their voices in Afghanistan on July 13, 2008.
+He was awarded the Medal of Honor in 2014.

 William D. Swenson, Army, Captain

 Risking his own life while under enemy fire, on September 8, 2009, Army Captain William D. Swenson rescued and recovered fallen comrades during the Battle of Ganjgal in Afghanistan.
 He repeatedly exposed himself to danger in order to rescue the wounded and the fallen.
-He received his Medal of Honor.
+He received his Medal of Honor in 2013.

 Ty Carter, Army, Staff Sergeant

 Army Staff Sgt Ty Carter repeatedly risked his life under enemy fire in Afghanistan during the Battle of Kamdesh.
-Carter administered life-extending first aid, obtained ammunition, and helped carry wounded to aid station on October 3, 2009 and was awarded the Medal of Honor.
+Carter administered life-extending first aid, obtained ammunition, and helped carry wounded to aid station on October 3, 2009 and was awarded the Medal of Honor in 2013.

 Clinton Romesha, Army, Staff Sergeant

 Army Staff Sergeant Clinton Romesha risked his life to save soldiers by organizing and repelling an attack against Taliban forces during the Battle of Kamdesh.
-For these heroic actions on October 3, 2009, he was awarded the Medal of Honor.
+For these heroic actions on October 3, 2009, he was awarded the Medal of Honor in 2013.

-Marine Corps Cpl.
-Kyle Carpenter risked his life in Afghanistan by diving toward a grenade to save a fellow Marine while they were under attack and shielded his comrade from the blast with his body.
-He was awarded the Medal of Honor for his heroic actions on November 21, 2010.
+Marine Corps Lance Corporal Kyle Carpenter risked his life in Afghanistan on November 21, 2010, by diving toward a grenade to save a fellow Marine while they were under attack and shielded his comrade from the blast with his body.
+He was awarded the Medal of Honor in 2014.

 Florent Groberg, Army, Captain

-Captain Florent Groberg ran toward a suicide bomber, grabbed him and shoved him out of the way, preventing numerous casualties and thwarting an attack on several senior leaders.
+On August 8, 2012, Captain Florent Groberg ran toward a suicide bomber, grabbed him and shoved him out of the way, preventing numerous casualties and thwarting an attack on several senior leaders.
 For this heroism in Afghanistan, Groberg received the Medal of Honor in 2015.

-Navy Senior Chief Special Warfare Operator Edward Byers, courageously helped to rescue an American civilian being held hostage in Afghanistan on December 8 and 9, 2012.
+Navy Chief Edward Byers, courageously helped to rescue an American civilian being held hostage in Afghanistan on December 8 and 9, 2012.
 His actions saved the lives of the hostage and several of his comrades.
-Byers received the Medal of Honor for his intrepidity and willingness to sacrifice his life for others.
+Byers received the Medal of Honor in 2016.